-I have no quarrel with the religious spirit; I believe and know that it exists and that it is essential to a full and true life on earth.
-I recognize the timelessness of faith and the witness of the Spirit, down countless ages, to the fact of God.
-I know -past all controversy or any fear of disproof or of disillusionment- that Christ lives and guides the people of the world and that He does this not from any vague or distant center called the "right hand of God" (a symbolic phrase), but from close at hand and near to humanity whom He eternally loves.
-I believe that when He said, "Lo, I am with you all the days, even unto the end of the world", that He meant exactly what He said.
-I know that the approach of the human Spirit to its Source, to that spiritual Center where divinity rules and to those Who guide and direct that [page 188] approach, will inevitably go on; I know that the way stands eternally open to pilgrims and I believe that all such pilgrims, all souls, find their way eventually into the Father's Home.
+There is no justifiable quarrel with the religious spirit; I believe and know that it exists and that it is essential to a full and true life on earth.
+IWe can recognize the timelessness of faith and the witness of the Spirit, down countless ages, to the fact of God.
+Hence past all controversy or any fear of disproof or of disillusionment that Christ lives and guides the people of the world and that He does this not from any vague or distant centercentre called the ""right hand of God"" (a symbolic phrase), but from close at hand and near to humanity whom He eternally loves.
+I believe that when When He said, ""Lo, I am with you all the days, even unto the end of the world", that", He meant exactly what He said.
+He had the said approach of the human Spirit to its Source, to that spiritual CenterCentre where divinity rules and to those Who guide and direct that [page 188] approach, will inevitably go on; I know that the way stands eternally open to pilgrims and I believe that all such pilgrims, all souls, find their way eventually into the Father's Father's Home.
 I believe in the work of Christ as outlined for us in the Gospels and I believe also in the episodes which there portray the life of Jesus.
 Above all else, I believe that Christ today lives and because He lives we shall live also, for, "as He is, so are we in this world"; I know also that some day we shall be like Him, for we shall see Him as He is.
 When this takes place, then the "greater works" which He foretold we should do, we shall do.
 This will be possible because He opened a Way for us into the innermost Center, being the "firstborn among many brethren" and the Elder Brother of us all.

-The fact of God, the fact of Christ, the fact of men's spiritual approach to divinity, the fact of the deathlessness of the Spirit, the fact of spiritual opportunity and the fact of man's relation to God and to his fellowmen-upon these I take my stand.
-I would emphasize also the evolutionary presentation of truth and its constant adaptation to the need of humanity at any given period in history.
+The fact of God, the fact of Christ, the fact of men'smen's spiritual approach to divinity, the fact of the deathlessness of the Spirit, the fact of spiritual opportunity and the fact of man'sman's relation to God and to his fellowmen-upon these Iwe can take myour stand.
+I wouldWe should emphasize_also the evolutionary presentation of truth and its constant adaptation to the need of humanity at any given period in history.

-Most definitely I seek to prove that the churches have not only failed to lead men to God on any large scale or to avert the world war (1914- 1945) but that (except for a very small minority) they show every intention of reverting to the bad old ways, to the ancient worn-out theologies and doctrines and to the materialistic, authoritative methods which have spelled failure for the churches.
+Most definitely I seek to prove that the churches have not only failed to lead men to God on any large scale or to avert the world war (1914-1945) but that (except for a very small minority) they show every intention of reverting to the bad old ways, to the ancient worn-out theologies and doctrines and to the materialistic, authoritative methods which have spelled failure for the churches.

-I am not interested in attacking Christianity.
+I am not interested in attacking

+Christianity.
 Christianity cannot be attacked; it is an expression-in essence, if not yet factually-of the love of God, immanent in His created universe.
-Churchianity has, however, laid itself [page 189] wide open to attack and the mass of thinking people know this; unfortunately, these thinking people are a small minority (though a rapidly growing one) and it is this thinking minority which - when it is a majority- will spell the doom of the churches and endorse the spread of true Christianity.
+Churchianity has, however, laid itself [page 189] wide open to attack and the mass of thinking people know this; unfortunately, these thinking people are a small minority (though a rapidly growing one) and it is this thinking minority which - when it is a majority - will spell the doom of the churches and endorse the spread of true Christianity.